subvisual/subvisual.com/src/posts/2016-03-29-ruby-bits-br-bundle-open/index.md

 ---
+highlight: false
-path: /75-ruby-bits-br-bundle-open/
+path: 75-ruby-bits-br-bundle-open
 title: "Ruby Bits:  Bundle open"
+categories:
+  - engineering
 author: luis-zamith
 date: 2016-03-29
 cover: cover.jpg
+intro: >
+  If you've ever used Ruby you have probably used Bundler through it's command line tool.
+There's quite a few things you can do with it.
+There is even a very useful command which will open the code for a specified gem with an editor you can also configure.
 tags:
   - ruby-bits
   - development
   - ruby
-intro: >
-  If you've ever used Ruby you have probably used Bundler through it's command line tool.
-There's quite a few things you can do with it.
-There is even a very useful command which will open the code for a specified gem with an editor you can also configure.
 ---

 If you've ever used Ruby you have probably used `Bundler` through it's command